tiepdotme/redant-home/_posts/2018-04-21-who-are-all-these-fake-people-on-linkedin.md

 ---
 layout: post
 title: Who are all these fake people on LinkedIn?
-permalink: /marketing/who-are-all-these-fake-people-on-linkedin/
+permalink: "/marketing/who-are-all-these-fake-people-on-linkedin/"
 type: ideas
 categories:
 - marketing
-author:
+author: ''
 description: Who are all these fake people on LinkedIn?
-keywords:
+keywords: ''
-image-small: '/assets/uploads/2018/linkedin2.png'
+image-small: "/assets/uploads/2018/linkedin2.png"
-image-large: '/assets/uploads/2018/linkedin2.png'
+image-large: "/assets/uploads/2018/linkedin2.png"
-excerpt-short:
+excerpt-short: ''
-excerpt-long:
+excerpt-long: ''
 tags:
 - Red-Ant-Marketing
 - LinkedIn
-time:
+time: ''
-redirect_from:
+redirect_from: []
+date_published: ! ' 2019-10-21'

 ---
 ![linkedin1](/assets/uploads/2018/linkedin1.png){:height="140" width="610"}

 # Who are all these fake people on LinkedIn?